manoel-linux/zram-systemd/README.md

 - The force-opengl-version is a script that allows forcing a version of OpenGL that the GPU does not support, keeping in mind that some programs/.jar files may work without any issues in certain cases, while others may encounter problems.
 You can find the source code and more information about force-opengl-version in the following repository: https://github.com/manoel-linux/force-opengl-version

+- The opti-systemd is a script for optimizing the systemd boot process on your Linux system.
+If you're looking for ways to enhance your system's performance, reduce boot times, and improve overall efficiency.
+You can find the source code and more information about opti-systemd in the following repository: https://github.com/manoel-linux/opti-systemd

 # Project Status

 - The ZRAM-SYSTEMD project is currently in development.
 The latest stable version is 0.0.1.
 We aim to provide regular updates and add more features in the future.